 The ATT offers programs of study that are both one and/or two years in length.
 Seniors and/or students with graduating status will have the opportunity to take only the first year course of study of any ATT program, whether it is a one or two-year program.
 Successful completion of a first-year program entitles a student to five units of credit.
 Students may have the option after graduation from high school to complete the second year of study at ATT, but that process would not be through the Patchogue-Medford School District, but between the graduated student and ATT (there is a tuition cost that the student will be solely responsible for as a post-secondary education student).
 Completion of a two- year ATT program may qualify a student for a New York State Occupational Certificate.
 Successful students can also satisfy time and training requirements needed to take State licensing examinations.
 Articulation agreements with area colleges may provide advanced standing.

-Applicants to ATT programs must have senior graduating status and must maintain a minimum academic average of 70, have no more than ten unexcused absences (period or full day), have no more than one course failure, and have no out-of-school suspensions.
-New ATT applicants are required to complete an interest survey as well as a virtual visit prior to completing the application process.
-All of the ATT documents must be completed by February 26th, 2021 for the 2021-2022 school year.
-Interested juniors may see their counselors for additional information and/or visit the ATT website at www.esboces.org.
+Applicants to ATT programs must have senior graduating status, must maintain a minimum academic average of 70, have no more than ten unexcused absences (period or full day), have no more than one-course failure, have no out-of-school suspensions, and attend Visitor’s Day or Open House.
+New ATT applicants are required to complete an interest survey, attend informational meeting, and attend Visitor’s Day or Open House.
+All of the ATT documents must be completed by December 20, 2023, for the 2024-2025 school year.
+Interested juniors may see their counselors for additional information and/or visit the ATT website at esboces.org.